scouten/ericscouten.dev/content/2024/iiw38/index.md

 You might think that not having a predefined agenda would mean that the topics that occur could be flimsy or weak or low in value.
 In practice, the opposite is true.
 Both times I've attended this conference so far, I've had to make very difficult choices about which sessions _not_ to attend so I could attend something else which was _also_ very compelling.

-Last time (in April), I managed to schedule a weekend to myself [disappearing on the Mendocino coast](https://ericscouten.travel/2023/04-18+california/35-36-on-california-coast/) to decompress afterward and I'll be doing similarly this time.
-For those of us who are introverts, I highly recommend scheduling some kind of downtime like this afterward.
-(I talked to almost nobody for four days after IIW and it was _perfect._)

-And, with that, here is my description of the sessions I'm attending this time around:
+With that, here is my description of the sessions I'm attending this time around:

 ## Sessions I've Attended